Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Main Results

-Corollary \ref{cor:iterationcomplexity} shows that by making a suitable choice of $T$, $N$ and $t_0, \dots, t_N$ we can achieve a bound on the iteration complexity of the diffusion model which is linear in the data dimension (up to logarithmic factors) under minimal smoothness assumptions, thus resolving the question raised in \cite{chen2023improved}.

-In the proof of Corollary \ref{cor:iterationcomplexity}, we will show that taking half of the discretization times to be linearly spaced between $0$ and $T-1$ and the remaining half to be exponentially spaced between $T-1$ and $T-\delta$ is a suitable choice.
-This is the choice of time steps illustrated in Figure \ref{fig:stepsizes}.
-We note that this choice is similar to the one made in \cite{chen2023improved}, and reflects their observation that exponentially decaying time steps appear to be optimal, at least from a theoretical perspective.
+Corollary \ref{cor:iterationcomplexity} shows that by making a suitable choice of $T$, $N$ and $t_0, \dots, t_N$ we achieve a bound on the iteration complexity which is linear in the data dimension (up to logarithmic factors) under minimal smoothness assumptions, resolving the question raised in \citet{chen2023improved}.
+The proof of Corollary \ref{cor:iterationcomplexity} is deferred to Appendix \ref{app:corproof}, where we show that taking half the time steps to be linearly spaced between $0$ and $T-1$ and half to be exponentially spaced between $T-1$ and $T-\delta$, as illustrated in Figure \ref{fig:stepsizes} is sufficient.
+This choice is similar to that made in \citet{chen2023improved}, reflecting their observation that exponentially decaying time steps appear optimal, at least theoretically.